dogukannn/dogukannn.github.io/_posts/2022/2022-04-10-creating-surfaces-with-bezier-curves.markdown

   </div>
 </div>

-In this picture you can immediately notice, there are artifacts present in the edges between patches.
+In this picture, you can immediately notice that there are artifacts present on the edges between patches.
 We will inspect this problem in the following sections.

 ## Debugging an OpenGL program with RenderDoc

-Before moving on the our artifact problem, I want to talk about a program I found to debug graphical programs which uses OpenGL, DirectX or Vulkan.
+Before moving on to the artifact problem, I want to talk about a program I found to debug graphical programs which use OpenGL, DirectX, or Vulkan.
 The name of the application is [RenderDoc](https://renderdoc.org).
-In it you can view different meshes that rendered in a scene, you can see the events happened through the rendering process and you can get important information about shaders, or even decompile them.
+In it you can view different meshes that are rendered in a scene, you can see the events that happened through the rendering process and you can get important information about shaders, or even decompile them.

 You launch an application with the application and then you capture the frames you wanted to inspect.